varunsingh87/Flytrap-API/README.md

 ## Usage

 To use the Flytrap API, go to https://api.audio.borumtech.com.
-The documentation is on the [Borum Developer Docs](https://developer.borumtech.com/Flytrap/Docs)
+The documentation is on the [Borum Developer Docs](https://developer.borumtech.com/Flytrap/Reference) and on [SwaggerHub](https://app.swaggerhub.com/apis/varunsingh87/flytrap-api/1.0.0)

 ## Installation (Prerequisites)